 What Ramadan means, and how to support our Muslim community

-You may notice that this note, and several others this year, recount an annual event.
-I will continue writing about these annual events each year because it encourages us to continually learn about each other and value diverse cultures, religions, and traditions.
+You may notice that this note, and several others, recount an annual event.
+Sharing information about these events encourages us to continually learn about each other and value diverse cultures, religions, and traditions.
 It is my hope that these messages help you feel a sense of belonging, if they describe your life or beliefs.
 And I hope they encourage you to talk to your fellow students and teammates about the rich diversity our College community offers.

 What is Ramadan?